En Todo Estaré

-En Todo Estaré (English: I'll Be In Everything) is the 15th studio album by Puerto Rican performer Chayanne.
+En Todo Estaré (transl.
+I'll Be In Everything) is the 15th studio album by Puerto Rican performer Chayanne.
 This album was released on August 25, 2014.

 Track list

 Reception

 The album was well received by critics on AllMusic where it got a 3.5 star rating.
 It also received gold and platinum certifications in several countries in America such as Mexico and Chile.